eitanturok/eitanturok.github.io/_drafts/2024-01-09-faster-dynamic-programming.md

     ([x_j - x_i] - l)^2
 $$

 These three recurrence relations are all the exact same, except for their cost matrices $w$.
-Interesting -- what does this mean?

-In 1985 two researchers Daniel Hirschberg and Lawrence Larmore noticed the same thing: numerous DP problems have identical recurrence relations and differ only in the cost matrix $w$.
+In 1985 two researchers Daniel Hirschberg and Lawrence Larmore noticed the very same thing: numerous DP problems have identical recurrence relations and differ only in the cost matrix $w$.
 Could it be that many famous DP problems are the exact same except for the cost of transitioning from one item $x_i$ to another $x_j$?
 What a wild idea...

 Take a closer look at this recurrence relation and we see a certain structure arise: given a sequence of items, this recurrence relation tries to find the subsequence of items which have the minimum weight or cost.
 For instance:

-* $\text{LIS}$ wants the longest subsequence of integers that is strictly increasing
+* $\text{LIS}$ wants the longest subsequence of integers that is strictly increasing (to find the shortest subsequence, we negate certain values)
 * $\text{CC}$ wants the smallest subsequence of coins that equal $n$ cents
 * $\text{AR}$ wants the cheapest subsequence of airports that allow us to fly from $x_0$ to $x_n$.